-The Brothers Grimm
+The Brothers Grimm - collectors of fairy tales.

-Jacob and Wilhelm Grimm were The Brothers Grimm, story tellers and publishers of European folk and fairy tales which were anything but sweet and gentle bedtime stories.
+Jacob and Wilhelm Grimm were 'The Brothers Grimm', story tellers and publishers of European folk and fairy tales that were anything but sweet and gentle bedtime stories.

-German linguistics professors, specializing in what became known as Grimm’s Law, the way sounds in words from related languages have developed over time such as German "Apfel" and the English "Apple", the brothers brought together age old fairy tales which they published in collected editions.
+German linguistics professors, specializing in what became known as Grimm’s Law.
+The way sounds in words from related languages have developed over time such as German "Apfel" and the English "Apple", the brothers brought together age old fairy tales that they published in collected editions.

 Especially their nursery maids.